 8. Recognize that climate change is negatively impacting the quantity, quality and diversity of food grown and is therefore posing a major threat to food and nutrition security.

-9. Acknowledge that current food systems are being increasingly challenged to provide safe and nutritious food for all to enable healthy diets, due inter alia to constraints posed by resource and ecological sustainability, unsustainable agriculture systems, large food losses and waste, lack of support to small scale farming, unbalanced distribution, We would like to see increased reference to the need to foster dietary diversity through the food system approach.
+9. Acknowledge that current food systems are being increasingly challenged to provide safe and nutritious food for all to enable healthy diets, due inter alia to constraints posed by resource and ecological sustainability, unsustainable agriculture systems, large food losses and waste, lack of support to small scale farming, unbalanced distribution, COMMENT We would like to see increased reference to the need to foster dietary diversity through the food system approach.
 We would also like to see stronger acknowledgement of the potential positive nutritional impact of women’s empowerment reflected in the final document.

 9.a.
 Acknowledge that current health systems are increasingly challenged to manage an evolving disease burden, characterized by a greater need for prevention, treatment and care of non communicable diseases, including nutrition and their high impact on infectious diseases (ex TB).
 Those systems fail to fully integrate direct nutrition interventions within primary health care.